Aliases for PTK6 Gene

 The protein encoded by this gene is a cytoplasmic nonreceptor protein kinase which may function as an intracellular signal transducer in epithelial tissues.
 Overexpression of this gene in mammary epithelial cells leads to sensitization of the cells to epidermal growth factor and results in a partially transformed phenotype.
 Expression of this gene has been detected at low levels in some breast tumors but not in normal breast tissue.
 The encoded protein has been shown to undergo autophosphorylation.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Jan 2012]

 GeneCards Summary for PTK6 Gene

 PTK6 (Protein Tyrosine Kinase 6) is a Protein Coding gene.
 Diseases associated with PTK6 include Breast Cancer and Dysgraphia.
-Among its related pathways are Mitotic G1-G1/S phases and Signaling by PTK6.
+Among its related pathways are Signaling by GPCR and CDK-mediated phosphorylation and removal of Cdc6.
 GO annotations related to this gene include identical protein binding and protein kinase activity.
-An important paralog of this gene is ABL2.
+An important paralog of this gene is SRMS.

 UniProtKB/Swiss-Prot for PTK6 Gene